lorensen/VTKExamples/src/Cxx/IO/VRMLImporterDemo.md

 !!! warning
     vtkVRMLImporter files use a shininess between 0 and 1, while vtk's vtkProperty has a specular power between 0 and 128.
 The example corrects this if the specular power is <= 1.0.

+!!! warning
+    vtkVRMLImporter incorrectly creates a vtkLookupTable for colorPerVertex.
+This example converts the vtkLookupTable to vtkPointData.

 !!! tip
     [The Virtual Insect](http://alexei.nfshost.com/3d/virtual.html) website has lots of cool wrl models of insects.